This is what you shall do: love the earth and the sun and the animals . . . – Walt Whitman

-The shock arises form a number of factors.
-By 1962 she knew an enormous amount about the workings of chemicals and pesticides at micro and macro levels; she could describe the potent mechanisms that made them into carcinogens; it was already clear to her -- to science -- that most pesticides were counter-productive: Insects adapted to them & became resistant very quickly.
-More & stronger pesticides were always needed, and the poisons persisted in the environment, useless to kill pests, but incredibly potent in destroying the health and fate of many other species -- including humans.
+The shock arises from a number of factors.
+By 1962 Carson knew an enormous amount about the workings of chemicals and pesticides at micro and macro levels; she could describe the potent mechanisms that made them into carcinogens; it was already clear to her—to science—that most pesticides were counterproductive: Insects adapted to them and became resistant very quickly.
+More and stronger pesticides were always needed, and the poisons persisted in the environment, useless to kill pests, but incredibly potent in destroying the health and fate of many other species—including humans.
 In fact, nature did a better job of handling insect predation than chemicals.
 Carson accepted that pesticides were occasionally necessary but only with extreme care.

-However, at the core of my response to Silent Spring are a profound sense of an opportunity missed and a profound failure of education.
-Think for a moment about the term "common core" that is used to describe the basic goal of education today.
-What is the core that all living things share in common?
-It's the reality of nature, this Earth, the laws of nature, our connections in the biological web to all living species, our common evolution and destiny, our sacred duty to pass on a healthy environment.
-Any system of education for all children must teach that common core -- from nursery school on.
+However, at the core of my responses to Silent Spring are a profound sense of an opportunity missed and a profound failure of education.
+Think for a moment about the term “common core” that is used to describe the basic goal of education today.
+What is the core that all living things share?
+It’s the reality of nature, this Earth, the laws of nature, our connections in the biological web to all living species, our common evolution and destiny, our sacred duty to pass on a healthy environment.
+Any system of education for all children must teach that common core—from nursery school on.
 If we fail to teach that reality, we have failed as educators.
 Period.
-Our common core is not math & reading & critical thinking.
+Our common core is not math and reading and critical thinking.
 Those are important skills.
-I'm sure the CEOs of Monsanto, Dow, and Exxon are critical thinkers.
+I’m sure the CEOs of Monsanto, Dow, and Exxon are critical thinkers.
 Our common core is our integral relationship to nature.
 First teach reality, then the skills needed to live in harmony with it.
 Then find a unique passion for learning and living in every child.
-Then teach that all economies must adhere to nature's laws -- not the other way around.
+Then teach that all economies must adhere to nature’s laws—not the other way around.

 I wish that after 1962, every school in this country had started teaching the science and values of Rachel Carson’s book.
 Rachel Carson would have agreed with Russell Libby, a great advocate of local and organic farming from Maine who said, “If contamination is the price of modern society, then modern society has failed us.”
 She put it this way: “Can anyone believe it is possible to lay down such a barrage of poisons on the surface of the earth without making it unfit for all life?
 They should not be called ‘insecticides’, but ‘biocides.'”

-By the third grade every kid in this country should know what Rachel Carson meant by: "The 'control of nature' is a phrase conceived in arrogance, born of the Neanderthal age of biology and the convenience of man."
-We should all know what she meant when she said, "...we should no longer accept the counsel of those who tell us that we must fill our world with poisonous chemicals; we should look around and see what other course is open to us."
+By the third grade every kid in this country should know what Rachel Carson meant by: “The ‘control of nature’ is a phrase conceived in arrogance, born of the Neanderthal age of biology and the convenience of man.”
+We should all know what she meant when she said, “. . . we should no longer accept the counsel of those who tell us that we must fill our world with poisonous chemicals; we should look around and see what other course is open to us.”
 And everyone should understand that cancer is an environmental disease.
-It's epidemic because of the pollutants & poisons we have put in the environment.
-To continue to treat the symptoms -- trying to find cures -- rather than confronting the causes, serves the profits of the medical and drug and chemical industries.
-By the 5th grade, we should understand the function of the liver & what happens to it when overtaxed by chemical pollutants.
+It’s epidemic because of the pollutants and poisons we have put in the environment.
+To continue to treat the symptoms—trying to find cures–rather than confronting the causes, serves the profits of the medical and drug and chemical industries.
+By the 5th grade, we should understand the function of the liver and what happens to it when overtaxed by chemical pollutants.
 We should know that the leading cause of death in children is cancer.

 People often date the beginning of the modern environmental movement from the publication of Silent Spring.
 The reaction to the book is credited with the formation of the Environmental Protection Agency.
 And Earth Day.
 But those outcomes have done little to stem the flood of over 80,000 chemicals in our environment now, 98% of them untested for human and ecological health.
 Rachel Carson is our common core.
 Our survival.
 Our kids need to be growing up with a firm ethic that would stem this flood of chemicals no matter how much money is involved.